zaufi/paludis-hooks/README.md

   when it is known apriory that required size doesn't change much (like `gentoo-sources`)
 * Add element to inject `USE=doc` for packages where it is not defined, so it'll be possible to continue processing and avoid rules duplication in FMS hook. (alsmost done)
+* Add some command to get last entries for ebuild Changelog

 Changelog
 =========